Fact sheet - A Guide to protecting your privacy in NSW

-Privacy and Personal Information Protection Act 1998 – the PPIP Act offers enforceable privacy rights.
-It allows members of the public to make a complaint about a NSW State or Local Government agency if their personal information is misused.
+The Privacy and Personal Information Protection Act 1998 (PPIP Act) outlines how NSW public sector agencies, including government agencies, local councils and universities, manage personal information.
+The PPIP Act allows members of the public to make a complaint about a NSW public sector agency if their personal information is misused.
 The Privacy Commissioner also has discretion to receive complaints about broader privacy-related matters.

 What does ‘privacy’ and ‘personal information’ mean?

 There is no simple definition of privacy.
 It can mean the right to a sense of personal freedom, the right to have information about oneself used fairly and a right to be left alone.
 Many people confuse privacy with secrecy or confidentiality, but privacy is much broader.
 Personal information is just one aspect of this broader concept of ‘privacy’.